 The European Commission also publishes various manuals on the scope of the application of EU legislation.
-For example, it has published a 'Manual on the scope of
+For example, it has published a 'Manual [...] on the scope of application of the Cosmetics Regulation (EC) No 1223/2009' and a 'Manual on borderline and classification in the community regulatory framework for medical devices'.
+The Commission has also published concrete guidance on the borderline between medicines and medical devices in MEDDEV 2.1/3.

-Council Directive of 20 June 1990 on the approximation of the laws of the Member States relating to active implantable medical devices, as amended.